Dennis00000/Dennis00000/README.md

-- 👋 Hi, I’m @Dennis00000
+- 👋 Hi, I’m Dennis
-- 👀 I’m interested in ...Jobs
+- 👀 I’m interested in Html, PHP, Javascript, and learning more.
-- 🌱 I’m currently learning ...html, PHP, Javascript,
-- 💞️ I’m looking to collaborate on ...work
+- 💞️ I’m looking for Jobs.
 - 📫 How to reach me ..dennisopoola@gmail.com

 <!---